 Supply Chain Management (SCM) has been an integral part of our business history.
-With the integration of technology into supply chain management processes, supply chains can run faster and deliver quicker.
-A supply chain involves various participants such as customers, vendors, and others who perform a sequence of tasks or activities that can move physical goods or services from one location to another (Crandall et al., 2015).
-Therefore, each supplier, vendor, and customer are linked together through the transfer of goods, information, services and payments.
-The term "logistics" is often used synonymously with supply chain management.
-While, logistics focuses more on the movement and coordination of goods and services, supply chain management is the overarching theme of the entire operation.
+With the integration of technology into supply chain management processes, supply chains can be used to provide quicker deliveries of products and services.
+A supply chain involves various participants such as customers, vendors, and others who perform a sequence of tasks or activities that can move physical goods or entire operation.
 Ultimately, logistics and supply chain management have become key factors in achieving a competitive advantage in the marketplace.
 Recently, many industries have begun to pay closer attention to the potential benefits of smart supply chain decisions and the immediate impact upon the company's bottom line.